Ayala Alabang

 Ayala Alabang, in terms of land area, is the third largest barangay in Muntinlupa, Metro Manila, Philippines.
 A large portion of it came from Barangay Alabang.
 Its land area of 6.949 km2 includes Alabang Town Center, Ayala Alabang Village, El Molito, Madrigal Business Park, and Alabang Country Club.
-Barangay Ayala Alabang is located around 13 mi south of the capital Manila.
+Barangay Ayala Alabang is located around 21 km south of the capital Manila.

 History

 Barangay Ayala Alabang was created by Batas Pambansa Bilang 219 on March 25, 1982, initially named as Barangay New Alabang Village.
 It was originally a part of Barangay Alabang prior to the separation.

 In compliance of Section 3 of Batas Pambansa Bilang 219, which provides that "the first barangay officials shall be appointed by the President of the Philippines and shall hold office until their successors shall have been elected or appointed and qualified", then-President Ferdinand E. Marcos appointed Enrique Zóbel de Ayala as the first Barangay Chairman, with Gumersindo Leuterio, Benito Araneta, Edgardo Gatchalián, Mario Torcuator, Jaime Matiás, and Íñigo Zóbel as the first seven Kagawad (councilors).
 The first elected Barangay Chairman was Vicente Chua who was inducted in 1989, along with the elected Kagawads Oscar Antiquera, Alfred Xerez-Burgos Jr., Francisco Umali, Wilma Pálafox, Rolando Pineda, and Ramón Fernández.

 The name was changed to Barangay Ayala Alabang in November 2003, after a public hearing conducted by the Muntinlupa City Government for this purpose, although New Alabang Village is still used as the barangay's alternative name.
+It was officially renamed by Republic Act No. 12281 in 2025, pending approval by a plebiscite.